lalimasingh2004-glitch/mobile_app_analytics/docs/README.md

 - *Growth & Engagement Analytics* – daily active users, session patterns, and screen interactions
 - *Retention Analysis* – cohort-based visualization
 - *User Behavior Analysis* – funnel and segmentation charts
 - *ML-powered Churn Prediction* – churn probabilities & classifications

+### Note on Load Time
+- **First Load May Take Few Minutes**
+- This dashboard is hosted on [Render](https://render.com) using a free tier.
+- Free-tier apps spin down when inactive, so the **first request after some time** may take up to a minute to load.
+- Subsequent visits will load instantly.

 ###  Technical Highlights
 -  Lazy Loading for faster performance